Niravk1997/DC-Power-Efficiency-Measurement-Software/README.md

 - Automatically save all the measured and calculated data to text files.
 - Graphs and the measurement table are automatically updated as the software finishes each test.
 - Graphs are highly interactive and customizable.
 Add vertical and or horizontal markers as well as set color themes.
 Use mouse tracker to easily see x and y values on the graph.
+- Users may open up to 9 live updating graphs to display their data on.
 - Save graph as an image, and save table's content manually as .CSV or text file.
 You may also edit the table's content or delete them.
 - Supports most HP/Agilent/Keysight power supplies that have a serial port.
 - Supports SCPI commands by default for controlling power supplies.